 In Loving Memory of James Walsh

-We continue our service to those in need, in memory of our friend and leader James Walsh, who passed away on December 2020.
-In loving memory, please read more on Jim and his legacy.
+We continue our service to those in need and remember our dear friend and ministry leader James Walsh, who passed away on December 2020.
+In loving memory, visit this page to read parishioners' reflections on Jim and his legacy.

 Guests have told us:

 "We are treated with respect here and you listen to what we say.
 Everyone respects one another ... that is why we like to come.
 The atmosphere is different here."

 Volunteers say they receive more than they give:

 "I come every Monday because our guests feed my soul with food I cannot find anywhere else."

 "Our guests inspire my heart with their dignity, appreciation, and smiles."